 Karmen received her PhD from the Couple and Family Therapy program at Antioch University New England (AUNE).
 She earned both her Bachelor’s in Psychology and her Master’s in Mental Health Counseling, with a Specialization in Marriage and Family Therapy from the University of South Florida, Tampa campus.
 She is also a recipient of the AAMFT Dissertation Completion Minority Fellowship and a mentor for the AAMFT Minority Fellowship Program.
-Karmen is also the Membership Chair for the Groves Conference on Marriage and Family.
+Karmen is a Certified Grief-Informed Professional (CGP) and also the Membership Chair for the Groves Conference on Marriage and Family.

 Karmen has experience working with adults, children, adolescents, and families (biological, foster, and adoptive) in/with: